 By the end of this section, you will be able to:

-- Name the major moons of each of the jovian planets
+- Briefly describe the system of moons around each of the jovian planets

 - Describe the basic composition of each jovian planet’s ring system

 The rings and moons (see the moons in Figure 12.2) of the outer solar system are not composed of the same materials as the mostly rocky objects in the inner solar system.
 We should expect this, since they formed in regions of lower temperature, cool enough so that large quantities of water ice were available as building materials.
 Most of these objects also contain dark, organic compounds mixed with their ice and rock.
 Don’t be surprised, therefore, to find that many objects in the ring and moon systems are both icy and dark.

 Roughly a third of the moons in the outer solar system are in direct or regular orbits; that is, they revolve about their parent planet in a west-to-east direction and in the plane of the planet’s equator.
 The majority are irregular moons that orbit in a retrograde (east-to-west) direction or else have orbits of high eccentricity (more elliptical than circular) or high inclination (moving in and out of the planet’s equatorial plane).
 These irregular moons are mostly located relatively far from their planet; they were probably formed elsewhere and subsequently captured by the planet they now orbit.